The PHP OPcache is a PHP module that caches the PHP code of the web application (like Shopware or Magento) in memory.

 OPcache at maxcluster

-If you have any questions about our OPcache or if you want to customize it for your application, please contact us at firstname.lastname@example.org.
+If you have any questions about our OPcache or need support in adapting it to your application, please contact us at email@example.com.